 - Mix well until the mixture is sticky and combined.
-Cover with plastic wrap and keep in the refrigerator for 15-30 minutes (this step is optional; however, it helps to solidify fat, keep the meat juicy and prevent from drying out, and enhance and trap the umami flavor.).
+Cover with plastic wrap and keep in the refrigerator for 15-30 minutes (this step is optional; however, it helps to solidify fat, keeps the meat juicy and prevents from drying out, and enhances and traps the umami flavor).

 - Try to divide the mixture into 12 equal parts (I roughly divided into 8 first and adjusted the amounts later).

-- Put 1 Tbsp. of the flour into a fine sieve for dusting.
-Working with 1 leaf at a time, overlap the bottom of cabbage leaf where you see the upside down V-shape.
+- Put 1 Tbsp of the flour into a fine sieve for dusting.
+Working with 1 leaf at a time, overlap the bottom of the cabbage leaf where you see the upside-down V-shape.
 Lightly dust the flour over the cabbage leaf.
-The flour helps the stuffing stick to the cabbage and acts as biding agent.
+The flour helps the stuffing stick to the cabbage and acts as a binding agent.
 Add the stuffing in the center of the bottom part of the cabbage leaf.